NU-Digital-Cultures/Trout/GentrificationInNewcastle.md

 - This is a much older article, however explores similar issues to our project, specifically the tension/ conflict between the incoming of more affluent individuals and existing local residents
 - Similar to TenantTalk, it highlights "the imperative to consult and empower local residents" in the face of gentrification processes
 - This article will allow us to understand how gentrificaton has operated in Newcastle historically
+- Also allows us to develop a working definition of gentrification
 <br>

 *Going for Growth*